lcsavb/lcsavb.github.io/content/posts/2023-12-08-what-i-am-working-now.md

 Yet my most valuable personal gain was the study I had to undertake!
 I picked up Python, Django, and Docker, gained familiarity with JavaScript for front end develpment, along with HTML.
 Additionally, I delved into courses like [CS50](https://www.youtube.com/channel/UCcabW7890RKJzL968QWEykA), [Introduction to Computer Science with Python - OCW](https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/) and a couple more.
 [Lucas Ricciardi](https://github.com/LucasRicciardi), an accomplished developer and teacher, deserves special acknowledgment, as he taught me the fundamentals of Python and pointed me where to follow afterwards.

 Ultimately, I discovered that coding is just one aspect; deploying and commercializing software presents an entirely different challenge – a truly important lesson.
 I have not deployed yet.
 Currently there is a similar software called [LME FÁCIL](http://lmefacil.com.br) (accessible only through a VPN - the ip has to be in Brazil) which has about 70.000 registered patients and works well.
-I will explore its caveats to make my version even better.
+I will explore its caveats to make AutoCusto even better.

 The depth and impact of this learning journey are immeasurable in mere numbers, as it has profoundly changed the trajectory of my life - that is why I am here now at the Deggendorf Institute of Technology.